anisotropi4/goldfinch/bin/README.md

 # goldfinch dependencies

-I found the build and installation of the `xml-to-json` utility (a dependency of the `xml-to-ndjson.sh` script) required some fettling.
+I found the build and installation of the `xml-to-json` utility (a dependency of the `xml-to-ndjson.sh` script) required a little fettling.
 To help with this my install notes are as follows:

 ### **xml-to-json**

-The `xml-to-json` utilitiy is a Haskell source code build.
+The `xml-to-json` utility is a Haskell source-code build.
 On my Debian based Linux test environment I found the following worked:

   * Clone the latest `xml-to-json` source code from github into a suitable build directory: